tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

 interpreted by Python 3 on the users computer, so you have a full fledged programming language at your disposal to make your rules.

+NOTE: Some browsers require url encoded strings to function so if you have issues with things like quotes, spaces, or slashes in your urls, replace them with the url encoded replacement. https://www.w3schools.com/tags/ref_urlencode.ASP

 Edit Tier2Assist
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^